ADK 46: The Santanoni Range

 After some motivational words and whatever encouragement we could muster up to say to each other, it finally appeared: the parking lot.
 After 14 hours on trail fighting the mental and physical battles ‘til our very last step, we signed ourselves out at the trail register, got out of our muddy boots as best we could, and drove straight to the Stewart’s in Keene for some much-deserved replenishment a la pizza and snacks (and we even saw one of our “trail friends” too!!)

-(and PS: Ely’s car windows WERE open, but all ended just fine!)
+(and PS: her car windows WERE open, but all ended just fine!)

 Concluding notes and my thoughts:

-• This is a very long day, no matter how you slice it and dice it, even if you are camping – and both physically and mentally draining.
+This is a very long day, no matter how you slice it and dice it, even if you are camping – and both physically and mentally draining.
 As much as I love solo hikes, I would recommend hiking this with a buddy or two.
-I was so grateful Ely came with me – she is always a great trail companion, through the good, the hard, and everything in between.
+I was so grateful for the company (and I say this as someone who enjoys solo hiking.)
 As you just read, the walk out Santanoni Road was one of the most mentally challenging moments I’ve had in a while.
-But we did it together, safely, checking off another range towards my 46, and Ely’s round 2.
+But we did it together, safely.